zoolanders/documentation/src/essentials-for-yootheme-pro/developers/source/custom-source.md

 }
 ```

-The `Type` and `QueryType` are extended [Source Type Objects](https://yootheme.com/support/yootheme-pro/joomla/developers-sources) that the Source Manager will use to dynamically create the Types and Queries for each one of the configurations of the source set in the Builder.
+The `Type` and `QueryType` are
+extended [Source Type Objects](https://yootheme.com/support/yootheme-pro/joomla/developers-sources) that the Source
+Manager will use to dynamically create the Types and Queries for each one of the configurations of the source set in the
+Builder.

 Create a `MySourceType` class which will represent the source single item type.
+We provide
+an `ZOOlanders\YOOessentials\Source\GraphQL\AbstractObjectType` that will help you with the basics, like accessing your
+source configuration.

 ```php
 <?php